MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 -  the buffer mode: double-buffer, simple buffer (also known as *direct*)
 -  the memory layout of the pixels
 -  pixel format or depth

-The supplied configurations offer a limited range of combinations of the options.

 Buffer Modes
 ============